tarosky/retry-scheduled-post/README.md

 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-If the future scheduled post fails to publish, this plugin will republish it.
+If the future scheduled post failed to publish, this plugin will republish it.

 ## Description ##

-If the future scheduled post fails to publish, this plugin will republish it.
+If the future scheduled post failed to publish, this plugin will republish it.

 ## Installation ##